 How It Works

 As mentioned, The Microbiome Diet centers around the idea that the key to optimal body function—and in turn, high metabolism and weight loss—is a thriving internal ecosystem of bacteria.
 "Research reveals that when the microbiome goes out of balance, people often gain weight, even when they haven’t changed their diet or exercise," Kellman writes.
 "An imbalanced microbiome often dooms just about any diet to failure.
 When the microbiome is balanced, however, people often lose weight, even when they don’t make any other changes."

-It makes plenty of sense: 90% of our cells are bacterial, and there's strength in numbers.
+It makes plenty of sense: we have as many bacterial cells as human cells, and there's strength in numbers.
 "These intestinal organisms—bacteria—digest your food, govern your appetite, control your metabolism, orchestrate your immune system, influence your mood, and even help determine how your genes are expressed," Kellman says.
 "They have a major impact on whether your heart is healthy, whether your bones develop properly, and whether your brain feels sharp and clear or fuzzy and unfocused.
 They sustain the gastrointestinal tract so your food is properly digested and you get all the nourishment you need.
 They produce crucial vitamins and other nutrients.
 They even manufacture natural antibiotics."

 A sample homemade meal: kale and cauliflower rice bowl with broccoli, avocado, and chickpeas.

 Full disclosure: While Kellman suggests cycling through a few different phases of his diet, I stuck with his first phase for a full three weeks until I was satisfied with the results.
-The first phase is basically an elimination diet that physicians rely on to restore intestinal health in their patients.
+The first phase is basically an elimination diet, something that physicians and dietitians may rely on to restore intestinal health in their patients.